 - After application period, agencies will have time to review student applications, set up interviews (optional), and decide on their top picks

-- Student-agency matches will then be determined and decisions will be disseminated to students and agencies by the beginning of April
+- Student-agency matches will then be determined and decisions will be disseminated to students and agencies in May

-For projects being conducted from January 20-May 1:
+For projects being conducted from January 1-May 31:

 - After application period, agencies will have time to review student applications, set up interviews (optional), and decide on their top picks

-- Student-agency matches will then be determined and decisions will be disseminated to students and agencies by the beginning of December
+- Student-agency matches will then be determined and decisions will be disseminated to students and agencies in December

 Participating agencies